isselab/configfix/README.md

 ## Limitations

 * Some conflicts can be fixed using various alternative fixes.
 We currently limit the number of proposed fixes to 3 for performance reasons.
 While every proposed fix should still result in the desired outcome, the solutions can be suboptimal in some cases.
 For example, an option can be enabled while still being invisible in the configurator.
 * The tool is somewhat memory-hungry.
-Currently, it needs about 1 GB of RAM to resolve conflicts, but we are working on reducing the memory consumption as well as improving the performance.
+Currently, it needs close to 1  GB of RAM to resolve conflicts.
 * The *Apply Fix*-button will try to apply all values from the selected fix.
 Sometimes it is not possible to set all values.
 In this case, please report the issue (see below).